In keeping with our education theme, we thought it would be good to break this new service down for you:

 What is a chimney inspection?

-The NFPA 211 code breaks chimney inspections into three levels, aptly named Level I, Level II and Level III.
+The NFPA 211 code breaks chimney inspections into levels, aptly named Level I and Level II

 NFPA 211 recommends having a Level I inspection done annually and a Level II inspection performed when selling your home.